Clients’ rights and obligations under the taxation laws

 In order for our practice to be able to lodge returns on your behalf, it is your responsibility to provide us with complete and accurate records.
 Further, in order to lodge your return on time we will require you to provide us the relevant information as and when requested.

 Where you are unable to provide us with complete and accurate records, we may be unable to prepare and lodge your return.
-Tax agents are subject to a Code of Professional Conduct which prevents them from acting for a client where insufficient records or information exists so as to be able determine the amount of the client’s income or deductions.
+Tax agents are subject to a Code of Professional Conduct contained in the Tax Agent Services Act 2009, which prevents us from acting for a client where insufficient records or information exists so as to be able determine the amount of the client’s income or deductions.

 Records for clients operating in the cash economy